Inter-Actief/Amelie-GDPR-document/_posts/2018-07-11-3-gebruik-van-gegevens-en-verkrijging-van-overige-gegevens-en.markdown

 #### 3.2.2 Transfer of E-mail Addresses to Google
 *Legal Ground f, e-mail (alias) administration*
 Inter-*Actief* has outsourced the management of the e-mail addresses and aliases of active members, committees and other groups to Google.
-Inter-*Actief* shares the email addresses and names of members of these groups with Google via Gsuite.
+Inter-*Actief* shares the e-mail addresses and names of members of these groups with Google via GSuite.

 #### 3.2.3 Transfer of Details for the Purpose of Building Passes for the Zilverling
 *Legal Ground a, requesting a building pass*